 The most interesting artifact here are the Gangajelies or the water urns that carry Ganga water.
 2 huge silver urns that are 5 feet high and weigh around 340 kgs are on display.
 Our guide told us that they are officially the biggest sterling silver urns in the world. as per the Guinness Book of Records.
 These urns were made for Maharaja Sawai Madho Singh II for his visit to London.
 The Maharaja would only drink Ganga Water and hence, 2 large silver urns with 4000 l of water were packed for his visit to Britain. 🙂 The large size and the story is what had me go WOW.

 5) The Golden Throne at Diwan-I Aam

 Diwan-I Aam or the Hall of Public Audience is another place within the palace, where photography is not permitted.
 Hence, devoid of pictures, I am hoping you can visualize this.
-Imagine a huge hall of red and gold, with painted ceiling and an ornate carpet, ending at a golden throne.
+Imagine a huge hall of red and gold, with a painted ceiling and an ornate carpet, ending at a golden throne.

 It is this Golden throne or the Takhat E Rawal that had me going WOW.
-Ornate as a throne should be, this was used not just as a seating in the Public Hall but also, doubled up as a howdah on an elephant.
+Ornate as a throne should be, this was used not just as seating in the Public Hall but also, doubled up as a howdah on an elephant.
 Well, multi-purpose utility existed back then too, and that too, in the most royal manner as possible!